finnagin/xz-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `xz, xz-static` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `xz` can be installed with `conda`:

 ```
-conda install xz xz-static
+conda install xz
 ```

 or with `mamba`:

 ```
-mamba install xz xz-static
+mamba install xz
 ```

 It is possible to list all of the versions of `xz` available on your platform with `conda`: